STEAMHOUSE COMPLETE SYSTEM OVERVIEW

 Argument: Stone Age brains + Medieval institutions + Godlike technology = Unstable

-Key Insight: Adolescents are most vulnerable; democracy requires skills we're not teaching; planet requires coordination we're not achieving
+Key Insight: Adolescents are most vulnerable; democracy requires skills we're not teaching

 YOU ARE THE AUTHOR — Practical Manual for Conscious Living